seadowg/pharrell/README.md

 ```

 You can use configurations to change the injected values in different
 scenarios.
-For instance, we can use Pharrell to help us test `CurrentTime` class
+For instance, we can use Pharrell to help us test the `BlackBox` class
 defined above:

 ```ruby